Is Abundance regulated?

 Yes, you can set up an Abundance ISA, which allows you to hold our investments in an Innovative Finance ISA (IF ISA).
 Find out more about the Abundance ISA.

 Is Abundance covered by the Financial Services Compensation Scheme (FSCS)?

-Any cash in your Abundance account that has not been invested into projects is held in a segregated client account at HSBC PLC and covered by the FSCS Deposit Protection Scheme.
-This means if you have cash in your ISA or other Abundance portfolios that you have not yet invested in projects you benefit from FSCS protection up to £75,000.
+Any cash in your Abundance account that has not been invested is held in a segregated client account at HSBC PLC and covered by the FSCS Deposit Protection Scheme.
+This means if you have cash in your ISA or other Abundance portfolios that you have not yet invested you benefit from FSCS protection up to £85,000.

 What are Early Bird and Pledge Bonuses?

-In the past, Abundance has offered a yearly bonus to investors who invested early in a project and for those who pledged support before the project launched.
-These bonuses may not be available on new projects but the Early Bird Bonus (not the Pledge Bonus) is attached to an individual’s investment.
-Therefore if you buy an investment on the Bulletin Board with an Early Bird Bonus attached, you will receive this bonus for the life of the investment.
+In the past, Abundance has offered a yearly bonus to investors who invested early, and for those who pledged support before the investment launched.
+These bonuses may not be available on new investments but the Early Bird Bonus (not the Pledge Bonus) is attached to an individual’s investment.
+Therefore if you buy an investment on our marketplace with an Early Bird Bonus attached, you will receive this bonus for the life of the investment.